Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 ### Extrema between Curves

 The *Geom2dAPI_ExtremaCurveCurve* class allows calculation of all minimal distances between two 2D geometric curves.
-The *GeomAPI_ExtremaCurveCurve* class allows calculation of all minimal distances two 3D geometric curves.
+The *GeomAPI_ExtremaCurveCurve* class allows calculation of all minimal distances between two 3D geometric curves.
 These classes use Euclidean distance as the criteria for optimization.

 ### Extrema between Curve and Surface

 The *GeomAPI_ExtremaCurveSurface* class allows calculation of one extrema between a 3D curve and a surface.
 Extrema are the lengths of the segments orthogonal to the curve and the surface.
-This class use the "Projection" criteria for optimization.
+This class uses the "Projection" criteria for optimization.

 ### Extrema between Surfaces

 The *GeomAPI_ExtremaSurfaceSurface* class allows calculation of one minimal and one maximal distance between two surfaces.
-This class use Euclidean distance to compute minimum and "Projection" criteria to compute maximum.
+This class uses Euclidean distance to compute the minimum, and "Projection" criteria to compute the maximum.

 @section occt_modat_2 2D Geometry